Emily Maitlis: BBC

-In November 2019, Maitlis interviewed Prince Andrew, Duke of York, about his relationship with American sex offender and paedophile Jeffrey Epstein, who died in August whilst awaiting trial on sex trafficking charges.
+In November 2019, Maitlis interviewed Prince Andrew, Duke of York, about his relationship with American sex offender and paedophile Jeffrey Epstein, who had died in August while awaiting trial on sex trafficking charges.
 The interview was broadcast on the BBC's Newsnight programme on 16 November 2019.
-Due in part to the disastrous fallout from Prince Andrew's performance during this interview, he resigned from his royal duties.
-In February 2020, her interview with Prince Andrew won Interview of the Year and Scoop of the Year awards at the 2020 RTS Television Journalism Awards, and Maitlis is reportedly making a scripted drama with Blueprint Pictures of this interview.
+Due in part to the fallout from Prince Andrew's disastrous performance during this interview, he resigned from his royal duties.

+In February 2020, her interview with Prince Andrew won Interview of the Year and Scoop of the Year awards at the 2020 RTS Television Journalism Awards.
+Maitlis was an executive producer of A Very Royal Scandal (2024), a film about the interview.
+Also released that year was Scoop, adapted from a book of the same name by Sam McAlister, a former BBC producer.
-In 2019, Maitlis was amongst the highest paid BBC news and current affairs staff, receiving a salary between £260,000-£264,999.
-In July 2020 campaign group Defund the BBC ran billboards highlighting Maitlis' salary and that of Gary Lineker, with the heading "Are you still paying?"

-In 2020, Maitlis began presenting a BBC podcast, Americast, with Jon Sopel, the BBC's North America editor.
-The podcasts originally focused on the 2020 election and contain analysis as well as an array of interviews from across the political scene.
-Americast received positive reviews and performed well becoming one of UK's most listened to podcast of any genre.
+From 2020, Maitlis presented the BBC podcast, Americast, with Jon Sopel, the BBC's North America editor.
+The podcasts originally focused on the 2020 election and contained analysis and various interviews from across the political scene.
+Americast received positive reviews and performed well, becoming one of the UK's most listened-to podcasts of any genre.

-Post BBC career

-On 22 February 2022, Maitlis announced her resignation from the BBC after signing with Global, the parent of LBC, to launch a daily podcast and joint radio show again with ex-BBC journalist, Jon Sopel.

-In an address at the 2022 Edinburgh TV Festival, Maitlis cautioned journalists about self-censorship in the name of being reluctant to take on populist critics.